 Schonchin was born at Tule Lake, California, in about 1797.
 Through his efforts and abilities, he was made a chief, but because he was not a hereditary chief, his authority was sometimes disputed.
 However, in 1846, he commanded approximately 600 Modoc Warriors.
 He took an active part in the early hostilities between the Modoc and the white settlers, admitting that he did everything in his power to exterminate his enemies.

-Hostilities continued intermittently until 1864, when Old Schonchin (called such to distinguish him from his brother,) and Schonchin John his younger brother, negotiated a treaty, which placed the Modoc on a reservation with the Klamath Indians.
+Hostilities continued intermittently until 1864, when Old Schonchin (called such to distinguish him from his brother) and Schonchin John, his younger brother, negotiated a treaty that placed the Modoc on a reservation with the Klamath Indians.
 Schonchin then led his people to the reservation and honored the terms of the treaty.
 However, he could not control Kintpuash, known as Captain Jack, when the Modoc War erupted in 1872.

 His brother John, following Captain Jack, withdrew from the reservation and moved to his old home on the Lost River.
-The old chief made every effort to induce Captain Jack to return, but the latter steadfastly refused, on the grounds that he could not live in peace with the Klamath Indians.
+The old chief tried to induce Captain Jack to return, but the latter steadfastly refused on the grounds that he could not live in peace with the Klamath Indians.